n00b69/woa-vayu/guide/update.md

 ### Installing drivers
 Unpack the Drivers archive you've downloaded earlier and run the `OfflineUpdater_<paneltype>.cmd` script
 > When it asks you for the drive letter, enter X:

+### Reboot your device
+> Reboot your device to boot back into Windows.
+If this boots you to Android, reflash the UEFI image through fastboot or by using the WOA Helper app

 ## Finished!